giovanizanetti/Drag-and-drop-todo-app/README.md

 - Practise React
 - Make a working application.
-- Preapare for a job assignment
+- Prepare for a job assignment
-- Learn React Beaultiful DND library
+- Learn React Beautiful DND library
 - Showcase some of what I can do and get a job as a junior developer.

 ## Requirements